 You can use this summary to learn and memorize the formulas and their meanings.
 Follow the links to articles where we introduce some indicators in more detail and provide examples that will help you understand their uses.

-The formulas are stemming from PMI’s Agile Practice Guide which can be found on PMI.org.
+The formulas are stemming from PMI’s Agile Practice Guide which can be found on the PMI website.

 Metrics for Agile Projects

 This section summarizes the metrics relevant for the PMI-ACP exam and their formulas.
 Read this guide for more background on agile projects and their tools and techniques.

 The story points of completed items in an iteration.